The Story of Alfred Kovner

-This concept and the spirit of Koko Kovner continues to be a focus of PA Alpha Delta, almost seventy years after Kovner’s untimely passing.
+This concept and the spirit of Koko Kovner continues to be a focus of PA Alpha Delta, almost eighty years after Kovner’s untimely passing.

 If you visit the National WWII Museum, you can see Kovner’s brick on Magazine Street at: Section: NH 11,8.

 Bowden, Ray.
 (1993 Plane Names & Fancy Noses.
 Ealing, London: Design Oracle Partnership. pp 203-204, 217-219.